Sampled-data funnel control and its use for safe continual learning: Safeguarded data-based control

 \end{lemma} The fundamental lemma allows a complete non-parametric, data-driven description of the system's finite-length input-output trajectories based only on measured input-output data. \begin{remark} Note that persistency of excitation order $\tilde L$ implies persistency of excitation of lower order $L$, $L\leq \tilde L$.
 This fact might be exploited in situations where the state dimension $n$ of a suitable surrogate model~\eqref{eq:lti_surrogate} is unclear but can be estimated, for instance, from physical interpretations of the underlying system~\eqref{eq:Sys_r}.
 At worst overestimation of $n$ results in an increased data demand for the signal $(\hat u,\hat y)$, while the representation~\eqref{eq:hankel_colsp} is maintained. \end{remark}

-Next we introduce an data-driven MPC scheme leveraged by the fundamental lemma , \Cref{lem:fl}.
+Next we introduce a data-driven MPC scheme leveraged by the fundamental lemma, cf.~\Cref{lem:fl}.
 To this end let $(\hat u,\hat y)=((\hat u_k)_{k=0}^{N-1}, (\hat y_k)_{k=0}^{N-1})$ be measured input-output data, where $\hat u$ is persistently exciting of order $L+2n$.
 In every discrete time step $t_k$ we aim to solve the optimal control problem